 \subsection{Framework of invariants in generic dimensions}

 We describe the invariants associated with extended excitations in generic dimensions.
-The T-junction process, previously discussed for particle excitations, will be generalized to extended excitations in any dimension using a sequence of unitaries that create these excitations.

-Consider a system with a finite invertible $(d-p-1)$-form symmetry group $G$ in a $d$-dimensional space.
+The T-junction process, previously discussed for particle excitations, is generalized to extended excitations in any dimension through a sequence of unitaries that create these excitations.
+Consider a system with a finite, invertible $(d-p-1)$-form symmetry group $G$ in a $d$-dimensional space.
 The group $G$ is generated by unitary operators $U$ supported on $(p+1)$-dimensional submanifolds.
-When the support has a boundary, the operator $U$ creates a $p$-dimensional extended excitation at the boundary.
-For 0-form symmetry with $p = d - 1$, $G$ can be a non-Abelian group; for all other cases, $G$ must be Abelian.
-We first restrict ourselves to the Abelian fusion group $G$, and study the non-Abelian fusion in Sec.~\ref{subsec:nonabelian}.
+If the support has a boundary, the operator $U$ creates a $p$-dimensional extended excitation at that boundary.
+For a 0-form symmetry with $p = d - 1$, $G$ can be non-Abelian; in all other cases, $G$ must be Abelian.
+We first restrict attention to the Abelian fusion group $G$, and address the non-Abelian case in Sec.~\ref{subsec:nonabelian}.